SophieeeeeChen/Law_AI/README.md

-# Law AI Backend — Project Structure
+# ⚖️ Law AI Backend — Project Structure

-🚀 High-Lighted Feature: "Legal-Context Segmented RAG" Unlike standard RAG that chunks text blindly, this project uses a Structure-Aware Retrieval system specifically designed for Australian Family Law (AustLII cases).
+## 🚀 High-Lighted Feature: "Legal-Context Segmented RAG"
+Unlike standard RAG that chunks text blindly, this project uses a **Structure-Aware Retrieval** system specifically designed for Australian Family Law (AustLII cases).

-1. Semantic Pre-Processing
+### 1. Semantic Pre-Processing
 Each AustLII case and uploaded document is parsed and categorized into four critical legal domains:

-Property Division: Financial settlements and asset splits.
+* **Property Division:** Financial settlements and asset splits.

-Child Parenting: Custody, living arrangements, and welfare.
+* **Child Parenting:** Custody, living arrangements, and welfare.

-spousal_maintenance

-family_violence_safety
+* **Spousal Maintenance:** Ongoing financial support post-separation.
+* **Family Violence & Safety:** Relevant safety orders and risk assessments.

-prenup_postnup: Pre/post-nuptial agreement
+* **Prenup & Postnup:** Pre/post-nuptial agreement legalities.

-Outcome Orders: The final binding orders made by the court.
+* **Outcome Orders:** The final binding orders made by the court.

-Reasons & Rationales: The judicial logic and precedents applied.
+* **Reasons & Rationales:** The judicial logic and precedents applied.

+---

-2. Segmented Vector Search
+### 2. Segmented Vector Search
-When a user asks a question, they select a Focus Section.
+When a user asks a question, they select a **Focus Section**.

-Targeted Retrieval: The system restricts the vector search to the selected metadata category (e.g., searching only within property_division chunks).
+* **Targeted Retrieval:** The system restricts the vector search to the selected metadata category (e.g., searching only within `property_division` chunks).

-High Precision: This eliminates "noise" from other parts of the case that might contain similar keywords but different legal contexts.
+* **High Precision:** This eliminates "noise" from other parts of the case that might contain similar keywords but different legal contexts.

+---

-3. Full-Text Traceability
+### 3. Full-Text Traceability
-Every retrieved chunk acts as a "Smart Node."
+Every retrieved chunk acts as a **"Smart Node."**

-Relational Mapping: Each node maintains a pointer to the Full Case Text.
+* **Relational Mapping:** Each node maintains a pointer to the Full Case Text.

-Context Expansion: Users can instantly jump from a specific "Rationale" chunk to the complete AustLII judgment to verify the legal context.
+* **Context Expansion:** Users can instantly jump from a specific "Rationale" chunk to the complete AustLII judgment to verify the legal context.

+---

-⚖️ Deep Dive: Rationale & Impact Analysis
+## 🔬 Deep Dive: Rationale & Impact Analysis
 To move beyond basic keyword matching, the pipeline specifically isolates judicial reasoning:

-Reasons & Rationales: The system extracts the "Ratio Decidendi" (the legal principle behind the decision).
+* **Reasons & Rationales:** The system extracts the ***Ratio Decidendi*** (the legal principle behind the decision).
 This ensures that when a user asks "Why?", the RAG retrieves the judge's logic rather than just the final result.

-Impact Analysis: By chunking the specific impacts of a case, the system can perform comparative analysis.
+* **Impact Analysis:** By chunking the specific impacts of a case, the system can perform comparative analysis.
 This allows the AI to explain how a past property split might impact a current user's unique financial situation.

-Data Engineer's Perspective: This is implemented as a Directed Retrieval strategy.
-By tagging chunks with "Impact" vs "Rationale" metadata, we prevent the LLM from hallucinating orders as if they were reasons, significantly increasing the Faithfulness metric in our RAGAS evaluation.
+> **💡 Data Engineer's Perspective:** This is implemented as a **Directed Retrieval** strategy.
+By tagging chunks with "Impact" vs "Rationale" metadata, we prevent the LLM from hallucinating orders as if they were reasons, significantly increasing the **Faithfulness** metric in our RAGAS evaluation.

 ## Structure